MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

     display(df.limit(10))
     ```

-7. Use the **&#9655;** icon to the left of the code cell to run it, and wait for the results.
+7. Select **&#9655; Run** to the left of the code cell to run it, and wait for the results.
 The first time you run a cell in a notebook, the Spark pool is started - so it may take a minute or so to return any results.

     > **Note**: If an error occurs because the Python Kernel isn't available yet, run the cell again.